tsupinie/gribjs/README.md

 const msg_z500 = await inv.search(':HGT:500 mb').getMessage(0);
 ```

+### CORS
+A lot of sites that serve grib files haven't added headers that remove the CORS restrictions when requesting data in a browser.
+I guess this is probably because they're not added by default, and it's not common to request grib2 data directly to a browser.
+Hopefully, sites will add those headers at some point, but in the meantime, you'll probably need to set up a proxy and download grib files through that proxy.

 ## Dev Installation
 Development installation is a slightly laborious process that I might get around to automating at some point.